Apache and Sitgreaves National Forests - Plan Revision

 June 30, 2009—

 The United States District Court for the Northern District of California issued a decision in Citizens for a Better Forestry v.
 United States Department of Agriculture ordering the Forest Service to cease the implementation and use of the 2008 planning rule.
 The Forest Service is complying with the Court’s decision.

-The Forest Service has just announced its final 2008 Planning Rule.
-The new rule will be effective on the date it is published in the Federal Register.
-Publication of the Record of Decision and the final 2008 Planning Rule is anticipated to be March 21, 2008 (date subject to change).
-There is no additional comment period on either the final environmental impact statement or the new planning rule.
-Read More »
+The Forest Service announced its final 2008 Planning Rule.
+The Record of Decision and the final 2008 Planning Rule were published in the Federal Register April 21, 2008.
+There was no additional comment period on either the final environmental impact statement or the new planning rule.

 February 7, 2008—